 The Latarjet procedure is performed under general anaesthesia with the patient in a semi-reclined or beach-chair position.

-- An incision of 5 cm is made from your shoulder blade towards the armpit.
+- An incision of 5 cm is made over the front of your shoulder.

 - Retractors are used to separate the muscles of the shoulder and chest to expose the coracoid process (a small hook-like process of the shoulder bone) and its attached tendons.

-- The coracoid process is freed of its attachments and along with the conjoined tendon is transacted from its base.
+- The coracoid process is freed of its attachments except for the conjoined tendon, and is transected from its base.

 - Holes are drilled into the transacted coracoid process.

 - The subscapularis muscle, which passes in front of the shoulder joint is split in line with its fibres.